mtowers/sample-stream-service/README.md

 # Usage

-You need to connect to running rabbitmq and mongodb servers.
+You need to connect to running rabbitmq, elasticsearch and mongodb servers.
 Run them locally, or add environment variables pointing at each.

 ### Starting the Daemon
     export ELASTICSEARCH_URL='http://localhost:9200'